covid-at-home/covid-at-home/shopping.md

 ## Shopping list

 Here are some necessary and handy things to have if you are going to be taking care of someone with COVID-19.
-None of this is very expensive.
+None of this is very expensive or requires special training to use.

 If we included examples (generally on the German version of Amazon), this is not a buying recommendation and we are not making any money if you click that precise one (or any other).
 By showing you the example, we mean nothing more than *"something like this"*.
 Use whatever online or retail channel you like to get something similar.

 &nbsp;